 “Ifrit” Meaning

-In Islamic contexts, the name symbolizes power and treachery, reflecting the Ifrit‘s role in tempting and disrupting human affairs.
-As cultures interacted, Persian and Zoroastrian elements may have shaped the term, adding layers of fiery creation and underworld associations.
+In Islam, the name Ifrit stands for both power and betrayal, showing its role in tempting and disturbing people’s lives.
+As different cultures mixed, Persian and Zoroastrian ideas may have influenced the term, adding connections to fire and the underworld.

 Pronunciation

-The name “Ifrit” is pronounced in English as “IF-reet,” with the stress on the first syllable.
-The “I” sounds like the “i” in “bit,” and the “frit” rhymes with “feet.”
-In Arabic, it is pronounced as “‘Ifrīt” (عفريت), with a guttural ‘ayn sound at the start, which is often softened in English transliterations.
+In English, “Ifrit” is pronounced as “IF-reet,” with the first syllable stressed.
+The “I” sounds like in “bit,” and “frit” rhymes with “feet.”
+In Arabic, it is “‘Ifrīt” (عفريت), starting with a guttural ‘ayn sound, though this is usually softened in English.

 What Does the Ifrit Look Like?